ZerosAndOnesLLC/OpenChat/win64/README.md

 ## Security

-- Access tokens are stored in memory only
+- Access tokens are encrypted and stored locally using Windows DPAPI
+- Credentials are stored in `%LOCALAPPDATA%\OpenChat\credentials.dat`
+- Credentials remain valid for 365 days before requiring re-pairing
 - Device pairing uses secure 8-character codes
 - All communication uses HTTPS/WSS encryption
-- Tokens expire after 30 days
+- Tokens expire after 30 days (server-side)
 - Device sessions can be revoked from the web interface

 ## Troubleshooting